acrp-lib-master/acrp-lib/CP/README.md

 Instances for the Circle Problem (CP) in AMPL format.

 In the CP, n aircraft are uniformly located on the circumference of a circle and heading towards its centre.
+All aircraft are assumed to be at the same altitude.

 All instances contain the following data (NM stands for Nautical Mile):